melvic-ybanez/eanray/README.md

 ## References and Resources

+[Ray Tracing in One Weekend](https://raytracing.github.io/) series by Peter Shirley et al.

+[Here](examples/rt1w/scene23_final_scene.lua) is the Lua script that renders the Final Scene from the first book.

+The result should look like the following image, except for the changes in the small spheres' positions and materials caused by randomization:

 ![rtnw_image_1](https://github.com/user-attachments/assets/95cc6833-c36d-4dd0-a1f9-4410d9eaeda7)

-[Ray Tracing in One Weekend](https://raytracing.github.io/) series by Peter Shirley et al.

 ## Assets

-Planet textures by Solar System Scope, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+Planet textures by Solar System Scope, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).